 Yes, I think you could easily double this recipe and bake it in a 9×13-inch pan.
 It’d probably need to bake for roughly the same amount of time, but I can’t say for sure since I’ve only ever made this cake in a smaller pan.

-Tips for Making Pumpkin Cake
+Tips for the Best Pumpkin Spice Cake

-It’s so important that you use pure pumpkin puree and not pre-sweetened pumpkin pie filling!
+Pumpkin puree: It’s so important that you use pure pumpkin puree and not pre-sweetened pumpkin pie filling!
 Double check the ingredients list on your canned pumpkin — there should only be one ingredient listed (pumpkin).

-I don’t recommend substituting applesauce for the oil.
+Oil: I don’t recommend substituting applesauce for the oil.
 Both applesauce and pumpkin are incredibly moist, and I think if you combined the two in this recipe your pumpkin spice cake would wind up being a bit of a mess.

-Also note that when you make the homemade cream cheese frosting the cream cheese needs to be at room temperature.
+Frosting: Also note that when you make the homemade cream cheese frosting the cream cheese needs to be at room temperature.
 If the cream cheese is too cold, it won’t whip up properly and won’t blend in well with the other ingredients.

 - 2 large eggs